Melanohalea: Chemistry

-The cortex of Melanohalea lichens have a brown pigment, but lack other compounds.
-The medulla contains depsidones (including fumarprotocetraric acid and norstictic acid) or lack secondary metabolites.
+The cortex of Melanohalea lichens has a brown pigment, but lacks other compounds.
+All chemical spot tests are negative on the cortex.
+The medulla either contains depsidones (including fumarprotocetraric, protocetraric, and norstictic acid) or lacks secondary metabolites.
+Depending on the species, the spot test results on the medulla are K− or K+ (yellow to red), KC− or KC+ (pink), and P− or P+ (red, red-orange, or yellow to orange).
 M. nilgirica contains the aliphatic compound caperatic acid, which is rare in the brown parmelioid lichens, known only to exist in Melanelia stygia, the type species of Melanelia.
+For this reason its placement in Melanohalea has been questioned.
+Cell walls of Melanohalea lichens contain the α-glucan compound isolichenan.